 - If six upper front teeth are to be treated , porcelain restorations could cost about £6,000, whereas composite may be approx. £1,500.

 - A full upper dental arch makeover, for example, involving twelve upper and possibly six lower front teeth, a total of eighteen teeth, could cost £15,000 to £ 20,000 if all done in porcelain.
 If composite is used, the cost may reduce to £3,500 – £ 4,500.

 Longevity of composite and porcelain veneers

 Composite veneers last very different lengths of time in different people, depending on many factors.
 These can include the strength of the bite, presence of a tooth grinding habit, smoking, black coffee and red wine consumption and the technique used by the dentist.

 Generally, one should expect a porcelain veneer to last 3-5 years, although they can last 10 -15 years.
 Invariably composite (unlike porcelain) may need to be refreshed and re-polished regularly, as the surface does tend to ‘degrade’ over a few years.
 Moreover, if a porcelain veneer fractures , it needs full replacement , whereas if this happens to composite, it can often be repaired relatively inexpensively and quickly.

 Is the composite bonding procedure painful?

-Bonding composite to teeth is non-invasive procedure and generally involves almost no drilling.
-Consequently, the treatment is carried out without even the need for local anaesthetic.
+Bonding composite to teeth is a non-invasive procedure and generally involves almost no drilling.
+Consequently, the treatment is carried out without needing local anaesthetic.